 The following items will be assigned and assessed during the semester and used to calculate the student's final grade.

 Lab Exercises

-Hands-on lab exercises will be conducted with one or more students in a group, full participation and demonstration of the skill is required in order to pass the skill and move to the next.
+Hands-on lab exercises will be conducted with one or more students in a group, full participation and demonstration of the skill are required to pass the skill and move to the next.

 • Exams